Last-Minute Tax Tips to Consider Before You File

-Thus far, 2023 has brought us champagne toasts, bouquets of roses, and shamrocks.
+Thus far, this year has brought us champagne toasts, bouquets of roses, and shamrocks.
 The next event?
 Dollars.
-March and April is tax filing season.
-Although there is no dropping ball, heart-shaped candy, or green beer, you can still celebrate this time of year by retaining as much of your hard-earned income as possible.
+March and April are tax filing season.
+Although there is no dropping ball, heart-shaped candy, or green beer, you can still celebrate this time of year by trying to retain as much of your hard-earned income as possible.
 In utilizing the following tax tips, you may have an opportunity to decrease your tax due.

-The tax filing process becomes seamless with preparation.
+The tax filing process can become seamless with preparation.
 By assembling the necessary information, considering itemized deductions, and knowing available credits, you can be well on your way to a lower tax liability.

 Beginning to file without these forms on hand can be compared to cleaning your home without a broom, vacuum, or cleaning supplies.
 You will not have what you need to finish the process.

 A variety of tax documents are required for taxpayers in different financial situations.
-Consider your financial situation in 2022 as you read through the below documents to help determine which forms may apply to you.
+Consider your current financial situation as you read through the below documents to help determine which forms may apply to you.

 This tax statement is provided to taxpayers by their employers.
 The W-2 details annual gross wages (income before taxes), taxes withheld from paychecks, health savings account contributions, benefits provided by an employer, and retirement account contributions.
 This information is necessary for filing your taxes as it details income that is taxable to you.